drrob1/src/README.md

 33. hideme -- for work, intended for the Aidoc demon.
 34. launchv, lvr -- used to start vlc with a random list of files on its command line.
 35. copylist, dellist -- create a list on which copy or del is executed.
-36. copyc, copyc2 -- use same list concept to use concurrency in the copying of selected files.
+36. copyc, copyc1 ,copyc2 -- use same list concept to use concurrency in the copying of selected files.
-37. copying -- same basic concept but implemented differently.
+37. copying, copyingc -- same basic concept but implemented differently.
 Command line params are list of output destinations.
 Needs flags to specify inputs.

 All the other files were either used in testing or are support files for the above programs.